 Now a state-of-the-art, blazing fast implementation of Reed-Solomon error correction is available in C++ and Javascript, for production deployment in both hard-core industrial C++ control and communications software on Linux, Mac or Windows, and in Web-based (browser) and Server (Node.JS) Javascript applications.
 Thanks to Évariste Galois' group theory inventions, we can solve complex error and loss encoding problems reliably and efficiently.

 If you are dealing with recovering data reliably from errors introduced during transmission or storage, then you need Reed-Solomon encoding.
 Do your users have to enter data such as redemption of coupon-codes, geolocation data or software keys?
 Stop frustrating them!
 Reed-Solomon encode, and detect and auto-correct the entered data!
 EZPWD Reed-Solomon – https://dominionrnd.com/products/13-reed-solomon is available now, under GPLv3 and Commercial licenses.
-(PDF)
+(PDF, Text)

 Forward Error Correction For The Web Era